 Siegmund von Hausegger, The Munich Philharmonic Orchestra and Civic Musical Culture in the Third Reich

+10.1093/gerhis/ghx089

+This is the Author Accepted Manuscript version of a piece to appear in a forthcoming issue of German History, which is the original place of publication.
+Exclusive copyright has been assigned in full to the German History Society.

 The generally unremarkable papers of the composer and conductor Siegmund von Hausegger (1872-1948), which are housed in the Bavarian State Library in Munich, contain a simple photograph album labeled ‘Beethoven’s 9th, 4th April 1938’.
 The volume consists of a handwritten title page and nine black-and-white photographs mounted, one per page, onto plain, heavy album card.
 Some of the pictures are near replicas of each other; some are over-exposed; some suffer from camera shake or poor focus.
 The quality of photography is generally poor.
 There are no captions to the individual pictures and there is no other elucidatory text to accompany the album.